EliiseS/website/website/content/posts/powershell-devcontainer.md

 These are the issues that I've run into:

-- PowerShell Core has fewer modules and commands available when compared to Powershell
+- PowerShell Core has fewer modules and commands available when compared to PowerShell
-- `Remove-Item` command has been unusable due to exasperated results with a known issue: https://github.com/PowerShell/PowerShell/issues/8211
+- `Remove-Item` command has been unusable due to exasperated results with a known issue: <https://github.com/PowerShell/PowerShell/issues/8211>